-4.2 Configuration of LDCM output signals
+4.4 Configuration of an analog LDCM for binary output signals (8 in, 8 out)

 There are a number of signals available from the LDCM that can be connected to the virtual binary inputs (SMBI) in the 670 series and used internally in the configuration.
 The signals appear only in the SMT tool where they can be mapped to the desired virtual input.